 / A SITE OF MEMORY

 Afropeans is a series of portraits of Afro-Europeans inspired by the long history of the cross-cultural exchange between Europe and Africa.
-Around 1500, the Portugese discovered the Kingdom of Kongo, marking the beginning of a process of creolisation of the Kongo culture and society through Europeans.
-Around the same time, the European artists started portraying the African presence in Europe in their paintings, showing how Africans—from slaves to members of the nobility—helped shape European society.
+Around 1500, the Portugese came upon the Kingdom of Kongo, marking the beginning of a process of creolisation of the Kongo culture and society through Europeans.
+Around the same time, the European artists started portraying the African presence in Europe in their paintings, showing how Africans—from slaves to members of the nobility helped shape European society.

 Flandria, the first character of this series, was the main protagonist of the lecture opera performance FLANDRIA staged in major Belgian performing art centers in 2019.